In Vienna, you can’t really escape the change of the seasons. There are certain things that signal that winter is coming.

 2. The colours of the clothes seen in the streets switch back to being mostly monochrome

-After a few months of bright and colourful outfits on the streets, the people of Vienna tend to switch back to all shades of grey, brown, black and beige as soon as the temperatures drop beneath 20°C. Maybe to match the expressions of their faces.
+After a few months of bright and colourful outfits on the streets, the people of Vienna tend to switch back to all shades of grey, brown, black and beige as soon as the temperatures drop beneath 20°C. Maybe to match the expressions of the faces.

 3. The Stadtpark transforms into thousands of colours

 Monet would have had a field day with it.
-Starting in September, the leaves on the city’s trees change colour, and nowhere is this more apparent, and truly beautiful, than in Stadtpark.
+Starting in September, the leaves on the city’s trees change colour, and nowhere is this more apparent, and truly beautiful than in Stadtpark.
 You’ll see colours you didn’t even know existed.

 5. Vienna’s beautiful buildings become visible again